Nilpotent Types and Fracture Squares in Homotopy Type Theory: Introduction

 Nilpotent spaces are characterized by the fact that the maps in their Postnikov tower factor as finite composites of principal fibrations.
 Nevertheless, they are usually defined in terms of some algebraic structure on the actions of their fundamental group on their homotopy groups.
 Both characterizations are useful, and one of the basic theorems in the theory is the fact that the characterizations are equivalent.

 In this paper we develop the basic theory of nilpotent spaces in Homotopy Type Theory.
 In \cref{section:nilptypes} we prove the equivalence between the two characterizing properties of nilpotency (\cref{theorem:nilpotentchar}).
-In order to do this, we study the relationship between unpointed Eilenberg-Mac Lane spaces and doubly-pointed Eilenberg-Mac Lane spaces, and prove that the type of unpointed $n$-dimensional Eilenberg-Mac Lane spaces is equivalent to the type of doubly-pointed $(n+1)$-dimensional Eilenberg-Mac Lane spaces (\cref{proposition:characterizationF}).
-In \cref{section:cohiso} we follow the suggestion in \cite{shulman}, and we prove that cohomology isomorphisms between nilpotent types induce isomorphisms in all homotopy groups.
+In order to do this, we study the relationship between unpointed Eilenberg--Mac Lane spaces and doubly-pointed Eilenberg--Mac Lane spaces, and prove that the type of unpointed $n$-dimensional Eilenberg--Mac Lane spaces is equivalent to the type of doubly-pointed $(n+1)$-dimensional Eilenberg--Mac Lane spaces (\cref{proposition:characterizationF}).
+In \cref{section:cohiso} we follow the suggestion in \citep{shulman}, and we prove that cohomology isomorphisms between nilpotent types induce isomorphisms in all homotopy groups.
 In \cref{section:localization} we study the localization of nilpotent types and its effect on homotopy groups.
 The main result of this section is that localization of a nilpotent type localizes its homotopy groups in the expected way (\cref{theorem:localizationlocalizes}).
 Finally, in \cref{section:fracturesquares} we construct fracture squares for localizations away from sets of numbers.
 In particular, we construct a fracture square for simply connected types that avoids assuming Whitehead's principle (\cref{theorem:fracturetheorem}).
-This construction is very different from the classical one that can be found in, e.g., \cite{MayPonto}.
+This construction is very different from the classical one that can be found in, e.g., \citep{MayPonto}.
 For nilpotent types we only construct a square in the case the type is truncated.
-The last two sections build on the results of \cite{RSS} and \cite{CORS}.
+The last two sections build on the results of \citep{RSS} and \citep{CORS}.